cdfa protects

 Assistance is available to those affected by California's historic wildfires.

-California Animal Response Emergency System (CARES)
+California Animal Response Emergency Support (CARES)

-The California Animal Response Emergency System (CARES) is the state-level framework for supporting animals in disasters, integrating all levels of government and non-governmental entities in a mutual aid system for preparedness, response, recovery, and mitigation for animals in disaster events.
+The California Animal Response Emergency Support (CARES) is the state-level framework for supporting animals in disasters, integrating all levels of government and non-governmental entities in a mutual aid system for preparedness, response, recovery, and mitigation for animals in disaster events.

 Office of Environmental Farming & Innovation